pmeeny/CI-MS2-BicepMusicFanSite/README.md

 ![Events](/assets/images/readme/events.PNG)

 #### User Stories
--User Story 5.1: As a website user I can view upcoming events from ticketmaster with date, time, title, ticket purchase information
+- User Story 5.1: As a website user I can view upcoming events from ticketmaster with date, time, title, ticket purchase information
--User Story 5.2: As a website user I can click next and previous on the event pages and select a particular page, the events on that page will be displayed
+- User Story 5.2: As a website user I can click next and previous on the event pages and select a particular page, the events on that page will be displayed
 - User Story 5.3: As a website user I can click the Buy Tickets link for an event and it will open up the event in ticketmaster in a new tab
 - User Story 5.4: As a website user I can click on an event and view the event venue name and google map information

 ### Feature 6 404 Page
 #### Description
-The 404 page is displayed if the user enters a url that does not exist.
+- The 404 page is displayed if the user enters a url that does not exist.
 The 404 page has a footer, header and text to ask the user are they sure they entered the correct url
 ![404 Page](/assets/images/readme/404.PNG)
 #### User Stories
 - User Story 6.1: As a website user if I enter in an incorrect url or page, I will be presented with a 404 page with consistent header and footer